huggingface/blog/tapex.md

 ![efficiency](assets/74_tapex/tapex-efficiency.png)

 What about the efficiency?
 How efficient is such a pre-training method compared to the previous pre-training?
 The answer is given in the above figure: compared with previous table pre-training method TaBERT, TAPEX could yield 2% improvement only using 2% of the pre-training corpus, achieving a speedup of nearly **50** times!
-With larger pre-training corpus (e.g., 5 million <SQL, Table, Execution Result> pairs), the performance on downstream datasets would be better.
+With a larger pre-training corpus (e.g., 5 million <SQL, Table, Execution Result> pairs), the performance on downstream datasets would be better.

 ### Conclusion